siegerts/xiegerts.com/content/post/prisma-nextjs-amplify-hosting.md

 #### Setting the local `DATABASE_URL` environment variable

-You need to update the `DATABASE_URL` environment variable to point to a PostgreSQL compatible database.
+You'll need to update the `DATABASE_URL` environment variable to point to a PostgreSQL compatible database.
 This database can be different from what you'll use when you deploy the application.
 Typically, you'll use a different database for each environment (local, test, prod, etc.).

 No matter what you use, **make sure not to expose this!** For example, you may use something like this in the `.env` file: